Become a DanceSafe Affiliate

 - “Be responsible and test your shit!”

 Feel free to get creative in your advertising, but be careful not to misrepresent the capabilities of reagent testing.
-In general, anything published on our website or in our printed materials are fine to use when advertising our products.
-Be careful, however, not to repeat false claims from other for-profit testing kit sellers.
+In general, anything published on our website or in our printed materials is fine to use when advertising our products.

 This means your social media posts and other advertisements for DanceSafe products will be viewed by the public as a reflection not only on DanceSafe, but on the movement as a whole.
-So please be careful in your language.
-For example, do not brag about the amount or variety of drugs you’ve consumed.
-We call this “drug machismo,” and not only is it unbecoming, but it contributes to a dangerous culture of excess.
+So please: be careful in your language.
+For example, bragging about the quantity or variety of drugs you’ve consumed is what we call “drug machismo,” which contributes to a dangerous culture of excess.
 Not all drugs are for everyone, and everyone’s dose is different.

 Similarly, harm reduction respects and upholds the dignity of all people who use drugs.
 There are not “good” drugs and “bad” drugs.
-There are just drugs, and all drugs have risks and benefits.
-The risks may be different depending on the drug.
-But so are the benefits.
-And the risks and benefits differ between people as well.
-So just because you like one drug and not another, doesn’t mean the drug you like is better than the one someone else likes (although it might be better for you).
-So be careful not to use judgmental language.
-Don’t be a drug chauvinist.
+There are just drugs, and all drugs have risks and benefits that can be different depending on the drug, person, circumstance, time of year, etc.

-DanceSafe is an inclusive organization that values and respects the civil rights of everyone.
-We will not tolerate racist, sexist, transphobic or homophobic attitudes among our affiliates, and we reserve the right to discontinue any affiliate relationship at any time for any reason.
+DanceSafe will not tolerate racist, sexist, transphobic, homophobic, xenophobic, or any other bigoted attitudes among our affiliates (covert or overt), and we reserve the right to discontinue any affiliate relationship at any time for any reason.